mykebrowne/data-512-a2/README.md

 The ORES (Objective Revision Evaluation Services) __[API](https://ores.wikimedia.org/v3/#/scoring)__ has an end-point which, for a given: <br>

-- context (the name of the Wikipedia project, in this case 'enwiki' for English language Wikipedia)
+- Context (the name of the Wikipedia project, in this case 'enwiki' for English language Wikipedia)
-- revision id (the id given to the last edit of a particular Wikipedia article)
+- Revision id (the id given to the last edit of a particular Wikipedia article)
-- model (scoring model - in this context wp10
+- Model (scoring model - in this context wp10)

 returns a JSON object with a key-value pair "prediction" and one of six quality values. <br>